fwtan/sslight/README.md

 Note that the accuracy of this extra classifier is typically lower than a standard linear probing evaluation.

 ### Pretraining
-The table below includes the scripts for specific pre-training experiments:
+The table below includes the scripts for the pre-training experiments:

 <table><tbody>